Umuzi-org/ACN-syllabus/content/scrum/scrum-quizzes/_index.md

 Before you are ready to write the actual exam you will be doing a number of practice tests.

-Write both the Product Owner and the Scrum Master Practice Tests from [ScrumQuiz.org](http://scrumquiz.org/#/) keep rewriting until you can consistently get over 90%.
+Write both the Product Owner and the Scrum Master Practice Tests from [ScrumQuiz.org](http://scrumquiz.org/#/) keep rewriting until you can consistently get 90% or above.
 Ensure that you are understanding the answers and the reasoning behind them not just memorizing the questions and answers.

 Take a screenshot of your successful test, put both the successful tests on one doc, upload it to your Google Drive and submit.